toolleeo/cli-apps/README.md

 * [dpg](https://github.com/62726164/dpg) - The Deterministic Password Generator - Generates passwords based on a master password and the indication of the website/service/username, without the need of storing anything.
 * [encfs](http://www.arg0.net/#!encfs/c1awt) - Encrypted filesystem in user-space based on [FUSE](https://it.wikipedia.org/wiki/FUSE); mounts an encrypted directory into a clear one.
 * [Firejail](https://firejail.wordpress.com/) - A SUID program that reduces the risk of security breaches by restricting the running environment of untrusted applications using Linux namespaces and seccomp-bpf.
+* [GnuPG](https://gnupg.org/) - GnuPG is a complete and free implementation of the OpenPGP standard as defined by RFC4880 (also known as PGP).
 * [gopass](https://www.gopass.pw/) - gopass is a rewrite of the pass password manager in Go with the aim of making it cross-platform and adding additional features.
 The target audience are professional developers and sysadmins (and especially teams of those) who are well versed with a command line interface.
 * [hashcat](https://hashcat.net/hashcat/) - A robust and efficient password cracking tool that can help you recover lost passwords, audit password security, benchmark, or just figure out what data is stored in a hash.
 * [hide](https://github.com/whatl3y/hide) - AES-256 bit encrypted password manager with all encrypted passwords stored locally on your machine